evil9981/CPSC599/Slate/source/index.html.md

 -------------- | --------------
 msgType | [Valid msgType](#msgtype)
 type | [Valid Type](#type)
-Location | Has an x and y property that indicates location on the game's logic grid.
+location | Has an x and y property that indicates location on the game's logic grid.
+For buildings, this is where we build the building.
+For creatures, this is the location at which they will spawn. parent_id | This is only relevant to creatures.
+Buildings have this set to -1.
+This represents which building is spawning this creature and is used to display the "busy" animation on that building.

 ## NewEntity